Maurycy Orzech: World War II

 Most likely he was one of the organizers of the Antifascist Block (a group representing leftist Zionist and secular Jewish groups) and served as the Bund's representative at its conferences.
 Generally, Orzech saw the struggle of Poles and Jews against the German occupants as one and the same and favored the merger of Jewish resistance into Polish resistance.
 He, along with Leon Feiner, wrote the telegram which informed the Bundist member of the Polish government in Exile, Szmul Zygielbojm, about the outbreak of the Warsaw Ghetto Uprising.

 Death

 In 1943, after the fall of the Ghetto Uprising, he escaped but was eventually arrested by the Gestapo.
-According to some sources he was arrested during an attempt to cross the Romanian border, brought back to Warsaw where was placed in Pawiak prison and killed in August 1943.
+According to some sources he was arrested during an attempt to cross the Romanian border, brought back to Warsaw where he was placed in Pawiak prison, and killed in August 1943.